Research

 Conference: Young Economist Symposium (Yale 2022), EPOVB Conference (FSU 2023)

 We show that, in contrast to classic models of voting and political advertising, mere exposure to (and thus familiarity with) a candidate may lead to greater support.
-Using data on sub-national elections in Louisiana and names used for Atlantic tropical storms from 1982 to 2020, we find that a down-ballot candidate receives a 12.1-percentage-points higher vote share in elections where a same-name hurricane hit Louisiana before the election.
-This result holds after considering name-specific popularity and potential behavioral responses from candidates.
+Using data from Louisiana local elections, U.S. state legislature elections, and Atlantic tropical storm names from 1980 to 2022, we find that down-ballot candidates experience an increase in vote share of 7.1–10.4 percentage points when a hurricane with the same name impacts the state prior to the election.
+This effect persists after accounting for the inherent popularity of specific names and potential strategic responses by candidates.
 Our result contributes to our understanding of political campaigning and advertising markets more generally.

 Gender Composition and High-Stakes Cognitive Performance: Evidence from a Quasi-Randomized Experiment, submitted (with Xiang Zhou)